santeacademie/super-uploader-bundle/README.md

     # Configures different persistence methods that can be used by the bundle for saving variant entity map.
     # Only one persistence method can be configured at a time.
+    # You can disable persistence by commenting all persistence methods
     persistence: # Required
         doctrine:
             # Name of the entity manager that you wish to use for managing variant entity map.